Black Country: Depiction in art or literature

 From the 19th century onwards, the area gained widespread notoriety for its hellish appearance, a depiction that made its way into the published works of the time.
 Charles Dickens's novel The Old Curiosity Shop, written in 1841, described how the area's local factory chimneys "Poured out their plague of smoke, obscured the light, and made foul the melancholy air".
 In 1862, Elihu Burritt, the American Consul in Birmingham, described the region as "black by day and red by night", because of the smoke and grime generated by the intense manufacturing activity and the glow from furnaces at night.
 Early 20th century representations of the region can be found in the Mercian novels of Francis Brett Young, most notably My Brother Jonathan (1928).

 Carol Thompson the curator "The Making of Mordor" at Wolverhampton Art Gallery in the last quarter of 2014 stated that J. R. R. Tolkien's description of the grim region of Mordor "resonates strongly with contemporary accounts of the Black Country", in his famed novel The Lord of the Rings.
 Indeed, in the Elvish Sindarin language, Mor-Dor means Dark (or Black) Land.

+The Black Country musical duo Big Special have released several tracks featuring lyrics that draw on the pair's experiences of working class life in the region.
+Their debut album Postindustrial Hometown Blues (2024) included several songs on the theme.
+The album's first track, "Black Country Gothic", begins with the vocal line, "They felt safe then, so I've heard, under their big, black blanket of industry."